 At Explore, we like to involve both the student and parent in keeping them updated with academic progress.
 After every session, your tutor will provide tailored, real-time feedback to you and your child, and we’ll schedule regular meetings with you to discuss their progress and plan ahead.

-Whether it’s face to face in one of our learning centres or online, your child will always be met with a warm welcome.
+Whether it’s face to face in one of our tuition centres or online, your child will always be met with a warm welcome.
 Our qualified tutors always provide a safe space for your child to work towards their academic goals and give personalised feedback to enhance their learning.

 Looking to get started?
 Speak to our experts to find the perfect membership for your family.